This image shows hotspots of Io.

 Hotspots of Io

-Hotspots measured in the infrared help scientists know where the volcanoes & geysers of Io are actually located.
+Hotspots help scientists know where the volcanoes & geysers of Io are actually located.

-This picture shows an infrared map of Io at the top, and the same image of Io, in visible wavelengths, at the bottom.
+This picture shows a map of the hotspots of Io at the top, and the same image of Io taken with a camera, at the bottom.
+The black and white picture of Io shows what you can see with the naked eye.

 You might also be interested in: